Bombardment of Kagoshima: Bombardment

 After Kuper's deadline expired without a satisfactory conclusion to his demands, he decided to proceed with the plans to punish the Satsuma Domain.
 His squadron weighed anchor and proceeded to seize three British-built merchant steamers lying at anchor in Kagoshima harbour which were owned by the Satsuma Domain: the Sir George Grey, Contest and England, with the ships having an aggregate value of £200,000.
 Kuper intended to use the three seized merchantmen as a bargaining chip in any future negotiations.

 In response, the Satsuma Domain's military forces responded by waiting until a typhoon started before launching an artillery bombardment from their coastal batteries towards the British (the city had been evacuated prior to the engagement).
 Surprised by the hostility, Kuper's squadron responded by confiscating as much valuable materiel as possible from the three captured steamers before setting them on fire.

 The British then spent approximately two hours readying their ships for battle (as they had not expected to enter into a military confrontation) before forming a line of battle, which sailed along the Kagoshima coast and fired a combination of shells and round shot towards the coastal batteries.
 Artillery fire from the Havoc set five Ryukyuan trading junks, which were not involved in the engagement, on fire.
-The Satsuma coastal batteries were slowly silenced by the British, though the fact that Kuper's squadron was not expecting protracted resistance meant his ships slowly ran low on supplies and ammunition, and eventually he gave the order to retreat.
+The Satsuma coastal batteries were slowly silenced by the British, though Kuper's squadron had not been expecting protracted resistance and had insufficient supplies and ammunition; eventually he gave the order to retreat.
 The engagement resulted in 5 killed on the Satsuma side and 13 killed and 69 wounded on the British side, including Captain Josling of the Euryalus and his second-in-command Commander Wilmot, both decapitated by the same cannonball.

-Additionally, roughly 500 Minka houses in Kagoshima, making up approximately 5% of the city's urban area, was destroyed by the bombardment, along with the Ryukyuan embassy.
-The British retreat was face-saving for the Satsuma Domain, who claimed the engagement as a victory by taking into account the relative number of casualties.
-Kuper's squadron did not land marines or seize cannons from the coastal batteries (which would have signalled a clear British victory), Kuper having decided that the bombardment was enough.
+Additionally, roughly 500 Minka houses in Kagoshima, making up approximately 5% of the city's urban area, were destroyed by the bombardment, along with the Ryukyuan embassy.
+The British retreat was face-saving for the Satsuma Domain, which claimed the engagement as a victory by taking into account the relative number of casualties.
+Kuper's squadron did not land marines nor seize cannons from the coastal batteries (which would have signalled a clear British victory), Kuper having decided that the bombardment was enough.